lowrycito/handbook/pages/study-manual-general-handbook-32-repentance-and-membership-councils.md

 No participant in a membership council is permitted to make an audio, video, or written recording.
 A clerk may take notes for the purpose of preparing the Report of Church Membership Council.
 However, such notes are not to be a word-for-word record or transcript.
 After the report is prepared, he promptly destroys any notes.

+32.11

+## Decisions from Membership Councils

 The decisions from membership councils should be directed by the Spirit.
 They should reflect the love and hope offered by the Savior to those who repent.
 Possible decisions are described below.
 When making these decisions, leaders consider the circumstances that are outlined in [32.7](/study/manual/general-handbook/32-repentance-and-membership-councils?lang=eng&id=title_number39-p491#title_number39 "/study/manual/general-handbook/32-repentance-and-membership-councils?lang=eng&id=title_number39-p491#title_number39").

 After any membership council, the bishop or stake president promptly submits a Report of Church Membership Council form through [LCR](https://lcr.churchofjesuschrist.org "https://lcr.churchofjesuschrist.org") (see [32.14.1](/study/manual/general-handbook/32-repentance-and-membership-councils?lang=eng&id=title_number80-p351#title_number80 "/study/manual/general-handbook/32-repentance-and-membership-councils?lang=eng&id=title_number80-p351#title_number80")).

 Possible decisions from membership councils are outlined in the following sections.

+32.11.1

+### Remains in Good Standing

 In some instances, a person may be innocent and remains in good standing.
 In some instances, a person may have committed the sin, repented sincerely, and be in good standing.
 The bishop or stake president may give counsel and caution about future actions.
 After the council, he continues to give support as needed.

 ![couple sitting together](https://www.churchofjesuschrist.org/imgs/19e1df734b3011eda1beeeeeac1e292804ad4d42/full/%21500%2C/0/default)

+32.11.2

+### Personal Counseling with the Bishop or Stake President

 In some membership councils, leaders may determine that the member is not in good standing—but that formal membership restrictions are not warranted.
 In these instances, the council may decide that the person should receive personal counseling and correction from the bishop or stake president.
 This counseling may include informal membership restrictions as outlined in [32.8.3](/study/manual/general-handbook/32-repentance-and-membership-councils?lang=eng&id=title_number53-p207#title_number53 "/study/manual/general-handbook/32-repentance-and-membership-councils?lang=eng&id=title_number53-p207#title_number53").

 Personal counseling and informal membership restrictions are not an option when a council is held for the sins listed in [32.6.1](/study/manual/general-handbook/32-repentance-and-membership-councils?lang=eng&id=title_number18-p105#title_number18 "/study/manual/general-handbook/32-repentance-and-membership-councils?lang=eng&id=title_number18-p105#title_number18").

+32.11.3

+### Formal Membership Restrictions

 In some membership councils, leaders may determine that it is best to formally restrict a person’s Church membership privileges for a time.
 Formal restrictions may be adequate for all but the most serious sins or situations, for which membership would be withdrawn (see [32.11.4](/study/manual/general-handbook/32-repentance-and-membership-councils?lang=eng&id=title_number71-figure7_p20#title_number71 "/study/manual/general-handbook/32-repentance-and-membership-councils?lang=eng&id=title_number71-figure7_p20#title_number71")).